 and start touring!

 I am a huge fan of sour beers.
 My personal favorite is the Gose (pronounced GOH-zeh).
 However, it’s not everybody’s cup of tea.
 This year, step out of your comfort zone and try something new… like a Brut IPA or Scottish Ale, for instance.
 I happen to know a couple great examples if you’re interested: Ommegang Brut IPA

 .
 Be brave!
 It’s time to expand your horizons and your palate.

 Pick up some light reading

-Whether you want to open your own brewery or know what to serve with an IPA, there’s a book for that.
+Whether you want to open your own brewery one day or just want to know what food to pair with an IPA, there’s a book for that.
 Seriously.
 I highly recommend picking up Randy Mosher’s Tasting Beer

 .
-It’s one of the most informative and enjoyable beer books I've ever read.
-Other great craft beer authors include Garett Oliver, Ray Daniels, Joshua Bernstein, and Sam Calagione.
+It’s one of the most informative and enjoyable beer books.
+It also helped me pass the Certified Cicerone exam.
+Other great craft beer authors include Garett Oliver, Ray Daniels, Joshua Bernstein and Sam Calagione.
 Go on, get nerdy with it!

 Become an expert at food and beer pairings